 We must move out immediately and aggressively on the MOL Program for which we have waited and prepared for so long.
-I cannot overemphasize the national importance of this military manned space undertaking and am confident that we can rise to meet the difficult challenge it presents.
-5
+I cannot overemphasize the national importance of this military manned space undertaking and am confident that we can rise to meet the difficult challenge it presents.5

-General Bleymaier, who had been in charge of Titan III development, to take on the job of full-time director of a MOL task force.
+On receipt of this quidance, General Funk instructed General Bleymaier, who had been in charge of Titan III development, to take on the job of full-time director of a MOL task force.
 Bleymaier's task force quickly organized itself and began work on a preliminary plan which was completed by the end of December 1963.

-As the task force visualized it, the MOL would be used primarily for the surveillance-reconnaissance mission.
+As the task force visualized it, the MOL would be used primarily for the surveillancereconnaissance mission.
 To get the project underway, it recommended the Air Force deal directly with McDonnell rather than through NASA on acquisition of the Gemini B spacecraft.
-It also proposed that: (1) the OSS studies be cancelled or deferred, having been "somewhat overtaken by the MOL decision;" (2) the Air Force continue to fly piggy-back experiments aboard NASA's Gemini spacecraft; (3) the Martin-Marietta Corporation be selected as the booster-payload integration contractor; and (4) contract definition activities be started at once.
-6 briefing team to Washington to present their proposed MOL implementation plan to Headquarters AFSC and Pentagon officials.
-After hearing the briefings, General Schriever approved their submission to higher headquarters together with a paper on MOL management drafted by his staff.
-This paper recommended that the Air Force establish a high-level management office, with Schriever as its director, to serve as the primary agency between the Secretary of the Air Force and a SPO (system program office) to be established at SSD.
-On 4 and 6 January Bleymaier presented the plan to the Air Staff Board (ASB) and members of the Designated Systems Management Group (DSMG), including Secretary Zuckert and Drs.
-McMillan and Flax.
+It also proposed that: (1) the OSS studies be cancelled or deferred, having been "somewhat overtaken by the MOL decision;" (2) the Air Force continue to fly piggy back experiments aboard NASA's Gemini spacecraft; (3) the Martin-Marietta Corporation be selected as the booster-payload integration contractor; and (4)contract definition activities be started at once.6 drafted by his staff.
+This paper recommended that the Air Force establish a high-level management office, with Schriever as its director, to serve primary agency between the Secretary of the Air Force and a SPO (system program office) to be established at SSD[‡].
+On 4 and 6 Bleymaier January, presented the plan to the Air Staff Board (ASB)and members of the Designated Systems Management Group (DSMG), including Secretary Zuckert and Drs.
+McMillan and Flax.7